 Perhaps Netcloud’s toughest competitor is ownCloud, the very software it was developed from.
 OwnCloud’s main advantage over Nextcloud is that it provides hands-on deployment, integration, and management services.
 There are also periodic scheduled training sessions for IT administrators.

-We’ve found Nextcloud to be a more robust and secure alternative to more popular options like Google Drive and Dropbox.
+We’ve found Nextcloud to be a more robust and secure alternative to more popular options like Google Drive and Dropbox, and their business options Drive Enterprise and Dropbox Business.
 Because it’s self-hosted and on-premise, Nextcloud offers businesses more control over their data.
-You can learn more about what we thought of those two competitors in our Google Drive review and Dropbox review.